ugjka/blast/README.md

 ## Why not use pulseaudio-dlna?

-This is for pipewire users.
+This is for pipewire-pulse users.

 ## License